 New Jersey-Specific: BAIT Election

 For NJ pass-through entity owners, the BAIT election (NJ Rev. Stat. § 54A:12-1) allows the entity to pay NJ income tax at the entity level.
 Partners and shareholders receive a credit against their NJ GIT liability.
-Because the entity-level BAIT payment is a deductible business expense for federal purposes, this effectively converts a nondeductible personal state tax payment into a deductible business expense — partially circumventing the $10,000 SALT cap.
+Because the entity-level BAIT payment is a deductible business expense for federal purposes, this effectively converts a nondeductible personal state tax payment into a deductible business expense, partially circumventing the individual SALT cap ($40,000 for 2025, $40,400 for 2026 under OBBBA, increased from $10,000).

 Frequently Asked Questions